What Is Equipment Maintenance? (And Why It’s So Important)

 Examples of predictive maintenance include:

-• Infrared technology—evaluates the temperature of equipment and identifies “hot spots,” which may stem from overheating due to asset malfunction.
+• Infrared technology: Evaluates the temperature of equipment and identifies “hot spots,” which may stem from overheating due to asset malfunction.
 This type of predictive maintenance will also work to identify faulty fuses and electrical circuits, among other things.

-Examples of Equipment Maintenance
+5 Examples of Equipment Maintenance

 A few industry-specific examples of equipment maintenance are:

-This could be the result of a number of issues, including a malfunctioning temperature gauge, a faulty door hinge, or dirty condenser coils.
+1. Your restaurant’s main refrigerator is noticeably warmer: This could be the result of a number of issues, including a malfunctioning temperature gauge, a faulty door hinge or dirty condenser coils.
 Check these essential areas, and schedule or perform equipment maintenance accordingly.

-Most likely, a squeaky or noisy workout machine calls for proper lubrication of parts.
+2. An elliptical in your gym is making strange sounds while in use: Most likely, a squeaky or noisy workout machine calls for proper lubrication of parts.
 Apply manufacturer-recommended grease to the relevant areas of your machine as an equipment maintenance measure.

-To run properly, an excavator’s tracks require the right amount of tension.
-If the track is too loose or too tight, it can lead to unnecessary wear and tear on the machine, and make it difficult to use on a construction site.
-Equipment maintenance will rectify this problem, or prevent it from happening in the first place.
+3. A construction excavator needs track tension attention: To run properly, an excavator’s tracks require the right amount of tension.
+If the track is too loose or too tight, it can lead to unnecessary wear and tear on the machine, which makes it difficult to use on a construction site.
+Equipment maintenance will rectify this problem or prevent it from happening to the construction equipment in the first place.

-A standard HVAC system should be updated every ten years, and inspected at least once per year.
+4. Your hotel’s HVAC system needs updating: A standard HVAC system should be updated every 10 years and inspected at least once per year.
 To ensure adequate heating and cooling for a hotel, the HVAC should be evaluated for any potential issues such as decreased performance and increased energy costs, which may indicate an issue with the unit.

-A forklift is a valuable asset to your distribution center, and breaks down unexpectedly.
-The machine will not start or run at all, and is completely dead.
+5. A forklift used in your distribution center completely breaks down: A forklift is a valuable asset to your distribution center, and breaks down unexpectedly.
+The machine will not start or run at all, and it’s completely dead.
 Equipment maintenance in this situation involves scheduling an emergency repair (or emergency maintenance) to attempt to fix the forklift.
 A replacement might be necessary.

-How to Track Equipment Maintenance
+How to Track Equipment Maintenance Activities

 Ready to apply equipment maintenance measures to your business?
-Here are three easy ways to track or log each inspection, repair, or equipment update.
+Here are three easy ways to track or log each inspection, repair or equipment update.

 Pen and Paper

-While it’s not the most technologically-savvy method, pen and paper are the quickest and easiest way to get started as you log equipment maintenance actions.
+While it’s not the most technologically savvy method, pen and paper are the quickest and easiest way to get started as you log equipment maintenance actions.
 Of course, there are more drawbacks to this approach than electronic mediums; for instance, it can be difficult (and messy) to track what’s been done or needs to be done, especially if inspections need to be rescheduled.
 Hand-writing anything is also more time-consuming than other approaches and also more likely to be lost and ignored by your maintenance team.

 Spreadsheets